-Statistics and data should help governments to comprehend barriers that persons with disabilities face so that measures to ensure their full inclusion are holistic.
+Statistics and data should help governments to comprehend barriers that persons with disabilities face so that measures to ensure their full inclusion might be introduced.
 The Covid19 pandemic is bound to bring a new face to the field of work and employment.
 For example, it has been such a relief for many persons with disabilities to work remotely and hence avoid the inaccessible public transport.
 But in any case, we must advocate for accessible public transport.
-But this is beside the point, rather, how are governments going to invest in data to ensure that persons with disabilities are not left further behind, post Covid19, in work and employment?
+How are governments going to invest in data to ensure that persons with disabilities are not left further behind, post Covid19, in work and employment?

 How is data going to help both the public and private sectors in Kenya to ensure that they are living up to their obligations in the Convention on the Rights of Persons with Disabilities in ensuring the right of persons with disabilities to work, on an equal basis with others?